VA's Caregiver Program Still Dropping Veterans With Disabilities

 Loading...

-After the NPR report last year, VA briefly paused all revocations — that is, it stopped kicking people off the program — and carried out a strategic review.
+After the NPR report last year, the VA briefly paused all revocations — that is, it stopped kicking people off the program — and carried out a strategic review.
 Meg Kabat, who directs the program, says the pause allowed the VA to better oversee and standardize it.

-"We were able to issue a directive - it's on the VA website so it's there for caregivers, veterans, advocates, one policy that is followed by every medical center across the country," says Kabat.
+"We were able to issue a directive.
+It's on the VA website, so it's there for caregivers, veterans, advocates — one policy that is followed by every medical center across the country," says Kabat.

 Continuing disappointment

 After the pause, veteran families like the Wilmots thought the program would be fixed.
-Jenn Wilmot says the Charleston VA encouraged her to re-apply, and then rejected her.
+Jenn Wilmot says the Charleston VA encouraged her to reapply, and then rejected her.

-Current VA statistics suggest the Wilmots aren't alone — the Charleston, S.C.
-VA is still down 93 percent from 2014.
+Current VA statistics suggest the Wilmots aren't alone — the Charleston, S.C., VA is still down 93 percent from 2014.
 There are only 13 approved caregivers on the program there.
 The South Texas VA had 342 in 2014.
-Last year they were down to 177.
+Last year it was down to 177.
 Now there are only 40.
 Northern Arizona kept cutting; so did Puget Sound.
-Fayetteville, N.C., had 570 caregivers in 2014; 350 have been cut, including Ashley Sitorius and her husband William.
+Fayetteville, N.C., had 570 caregivers in 2014; 350 have been cut, including Ashley Sitorius and her husband, William.

 Ashley Sitorius says she knew during William's deployments to Iraq and Afghanistan that he could come home injured.

-"I thought he's serving our country, he'll most definitely be taken care of," says Ashley.
+"I thought, 'He's serving our country, he'll most definitely be taken care of,' " says Ashley.
 She was kicked off the program in 2015.

 "They just said he wasn't clinically eligible anymore and he didn't need a caregiver.
 And honestly, he's gotten worse.
 I wish he was better," she says.